How to Survive the French Train Strikes

 Happy Bastille Day!
 In honor of celebrating the beginning of the French Revolution, I have a quintessentially French story to share today.
 A funny thing happened to me on my way out of Biarritz last month.
 I’m a huge fan of train travel, so naturally, I wanted to travel by train to my next destination, Avignon.

 I had previously purchased train tickets out of the main station, departing at 7:24.
 I had my tickets, set my alarm, and was ready to go!
 However, as fate would have it, I woke up at exactly 7:38 am.
-I’ve never ever missed a train or flight in my life, I swear!
-But for whatever reason, I did not hear the two alarms I set, and completely slept through them.
+I’ve never, ever missed a flight or train in my life, I swear!
+But for whatever reason, I did not hear the two alarms I set and completely slept through them.

 Unfortunately for me, les grèves (strikes) were happening in France at that moment.
 It was the first weekend of June, and the SNCF train workers were determined to disrupt as many train services as they could in typical French fashion!
 It just wouldn’t be France without some type of strike.

 Unfortunately, I couldn’t get a refund at the station on the spot.
-If you’re like me and used an outside booking service, like Captain Train, the situation is different.
-You have to go online and request a refund from the website.
+If you’re like me and used an outside booking service, like Trainline (formerly Captain Train), the situation is different.
+You have to contact the booking agency and request a refund from them directly.

 Leave a Reply